carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 ### Why Sketch?

-<a href="https://www.sketchapp.com/" target=blank>Sketch</a> is rapidly becoming the industry-standard software for UI design on Mac and is recommended by the IBM Design System team.
+<p><a href="https://www.sketchapp.com/" target=blank>Sketch</a> is rapidly becoming the industry-standard software for UI design on Mac and is recommended by the IBM Design System team.
 Sketch is relatively affordable to license, and offers a 30-day free trial for new users.
-There are also plenty of free tutorials available online.
+There are also plenty of free tutorials available online.</p>

 ### Releases

-The Carbon team releases frequent updates to the design kit.
-We track all release updates in our <a href="https://github.com/carbon-design-system/carbon-design-kit/releases" target=blank>change log</a>, so check back frequently!
+<p>The Carbon team releases frequent updates to the design kit.
+We track all release updates in our <a href="https://github.com/carbon-design-system/carbon-design-kit/releases" target=blank>change log</a>, so check back frequently!</p>

 ### Download from GitHub

 1. Download the kit
-   - <p>Go to the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank> Carbon Design Kit</a> repo and click the folder for latest version of the Carbon Design Kit.</p>
+   - Go to the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank> Carbon Design Kit</a> repo and click the folder for latest version of the Carbon Design Kit.
    - On the next page click `Carbon Design Kit.sketch`
    - Click the “View Raw” link to begin downloading the kit.
 ![Carbon Design Kit repo screenshot](images/designers-2.png)